frcs/quizml/README.md

-One motivation behind using YAML is that all text entries (e.g., question statements, answers, etc.) can be written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
-With a few extensions, you can also use LaTeX equations and tables too.
+One motivation behind using YAML is that all text entries (e.g., question statements, answers, etc.) can be written in [Markdown](https://en.wikipedia.org/wiki/Markdown), and with a few extensions, it is possible write LaTeX equations, and it will be very similar, in feel and capabilities to LaTeX.

 Below is an longer example of what an exam script would look like: